 The program consists of a set of core modules, elective core modules, a set of elective modules, and a Master’s thesis.
-Students may choose, in consultation with their mentor, a selection of core and elective courses to suit their backgrounds and goals.
+Students may choose, in consultation with their mentor, a selection of elective core modules and elective modules to suit their backgrounds and goals.
 The Master’s thesis is mandatory and students have the option to reduce the duration of the thesis project in favor of two short research projects.

 - Systems Neurosciences

 Students must attend core modules from at least two of the three above listed disciplines (see Credit Point System).